 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+This allows the trials to be conducted in a much more informal fashion.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
-A jury trial will likely last longer, probably a few hours.
+It will likely be pretty quick.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 Clerk’s Role in Small Claims Court Actions

-Do I need A Lawyer?
+Do I need to hire an Attorney?

-Small Claims Court Jurisdiction
+Small Claims Court Venue

 Coke County Court Locations

-Precinct 2 Courthouse in the City of Bronte
+Precinct 1 Courthouse in the City of Bronte

-This courthouse is located at:P O Drawer K Bronte, TX 76933-0405
+This courthouse is located at:224 W Main St Bronte, TX 76933